Kv-Lam/ASCII-Terminal-Dungeon-Game/README.md

 How to run: ```./mud (fileName)```

 How to create a file: Create a new file following the below formatting explanation.
 Make sure to create the rooms in order, as each room is assigned an index number from 0 to (numRooms - 1) based on when it's read (the program reads in the file from top to down) and to have a tilde (~) after each information section.
 If there is no enemy, leave an empty line between the tildes for the enemy name and art, then put 0 0 0 for its stats.
+Finally, for the last room leave the exits empty, as the game checks for all exits to be == -1 to finish the game.
 Refer to rooms.txt if confused by the format.

 Format to Create a Dungeon:
 ```